 Current health and safety data from King County Public Health

-King County schools continue to be listed as high-risk per the Washington Department of Health K-12 In-Person Learning Provisions Toolkit (formerly called the Decision Tree).
+King County schools are listed as moderate risk per the Washington Department of Health K-12 In-Person Learning Provisions Toolkit (formerly called the Decision Tree).
 These data help us in our planning to know when conditions are such that we can begin to bring back students for in-person learning.

 King County Public Health Data